 Injuries resulting from a bus accident can be life-altering or even deadly.
 These injuries can take a severe toll on your finances.
 If you or your loved one gets hurt in a bus accident, you can sue to recover damages for many of the resulting costs, including:

 - Medical bills

 - Car repairs, if you were driving and hit by a bus

 - Lost wages due to time off work

 - If your child got hurt, the cost of taking time to care for them

 - Wrongful death

 Your lawyer will help you determine which damages to seek and pursue them aggressively.
-If you are up against a large bus company or school district, they are likely to mobilize their abundant resources to build their case quickly, so it is crucial that you act as soon as possible to start building your case.
+If you are up against a large bus company or school district, they are likely to mobilize their abundant resources to build their case quickly, so you must act as soon as possible to start building your case.

-If you or someone you love has been injured in a bus accident, the Lakewood bus accident lawyers of Briggs & Briggs are ready to fight for you.
+If you or someone you love got hurt in a bus accident, the Lakewood bus accident lawyers of The Law Offices of Briggs & Briggs are ready to fight for you.
 With attorneys serving Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we can work with you where you are.
 Our firm has been recovering damages for personal injury victims for over sixty years.
 For more information on how we can help in your case, call us now at (253) 588-6696.